islco/sudo/source/_posts/2017-05-22-updates-to-our-static-boilerplate.md

 ### Testing
 We added testing to the boilerplate as well as including default tests for the generated projects.
-These boilerplate tests are integrated into CircleCi to help verify the changes we make to the project template still produce a valid generated project.
+These boilerplate tests are integrated into CircleCi to help verify the changes we make to the project template that still produces a valid generated project.

 For the project tests, it's difficult to provide out-of-the-box tests since the projects will differ wildly from each other.
 Regardless, we still wanted an easy way for our devs to get started with testing and have a baseline for continuous integration.
 That means we had to pick default tests that apply to ALL static sites, and the first obvious starter was accessibility testing.
 So, we added [nightwatch-cucumber](https://github.com/mucsi96/nightwatch-cucumber) (to provide Gherkin-style tests) and [axe-core](https://github.com/dequelabs/axe-core) which verifies our pages conform to WCAG 2.0 AA standards.
 Axe provides reliable accessibility testing since it strives for [zero false-positives](https://github.com/dequelabs/axe-core#manifesto), and is highly configurable so we can tweak the accessibility tests depending on the requirements of our projects.